rblysk/Explore-Data-From-Your-Daily-Life/README.md

 Number of observations: min - 10, max - 200.
 If you do not want to spend time on data collection, you can use given data: hourly steps count for one week and hourly calories count for one week or sleep data.

 **3. Process**

 After the data collection, the data analysts have to store and protect the data.
 During this step, they also clean the data to make sure it is complete, correct, and relevant.
 Certain data can be aggregated and summarized.
 Practise mentioned techniques with your collected data.

 **4. Analyze**

 Then, the analysts do what they do best: analyze!
 Let’s use aggregation and a graphical tool to analyze the data and reveal the findings and make some conclusions.
 You can use Google spreadsheets as a data analyses and a graphical tool.
 Do not worry about using overly complicated methods just yet (you will have a whole sprint for working with spreadsheets) - instead, try to use what you feel comfortable with already and if you like it, learn about a new technique or two that you feel would be relevant in this analysis.

 **5. Share**

 Almost the last step is here!
 Share your analysis and findings with stakeholders.
-In this case your stakeholder is Turing College STL.
-You have to create a report and present it to STL during a project review.

-Requirements for the presentation:

-Duration: around 5 minutes to present your work.
-Clear and tidy presentation using a tool of your choice (e.g. MS Powerpoint, a spreadhseet, etc.)
-Data analysis steps are combined into a story with conclusion and findings.

 **6. Act**

 The last step in the data analysis process is to implement changes and take actions.
 What would you do in your daily life to solve your problem?
 Expect this question after your presentation.

 https://docs.google.com/spreadsheets/d/1PC1BbugwXuAza7-j-fsOIfxBSTgsO214Xo9INFz-pOI/edit#gid=0